MicrosoftDocs/memdocs/memdocs/intune/configuration/esim-device-configuration-download-server.md

 The overall process flow is as follows:

 1. To set up a managed eSIM deployment, the enterprise customer must have a contract with a mobile operator and obtain information from the operator about its eSIM download server (SM-DP+).
-The enterprise then configures the policies and settings to be applied to all of their eSIM-capable Connected PCs.
-This includes the fully qualified domain name of the operator's SM-DP+.
+The enterprise then configures the policies and settings to be applied to all of their eSIM-capable Connected PCs, including the fully qualified domain name of the operator's SM-DP+.

     > [!NOTE]
     > The MDM administrator creates the eSIM configuration profile pointing to the download server (SM-DP+) provided by the mobile operator and assigns the profile to the required group(s).

 2. As described earlier, the enterprise or its supplier (PC manufacturer or distributor) provides the EIDs of the Connected PCs to the operator.
 For each EID, the operator creates an eSIM profile on its download server (SM-DP+) for that device.
-After the initial configuration is complete, the following will occur for each PC:
+After the initial configuration is complete, the following process unfolds for each PC:

 3. The end user unboxes the PC, powers it on, and goes through the initial Windows **out of box experience**.
 As part of this process, the end user connects the PC to a Wi-Fi network, and signs into their **work or school** account.